dainst/idai-field/manual/manual.en.md

 As an alternative to specifying a particular search term, you can also search for all resources in which the field is set (option "Any value") or not set (option "No value").

-The number appearing next to the type filter button indicates the number of active search criteria.
+The number appearing next to the category filter button indicates the number of active search criteria.
 You can remove search criteria by clicking the number.
 This opens up the menu again and you can choose the search criterion to remove.